Employee benefits. How to construct bonus schemes and other incentive systems in the company

 Andrzej has over 20 years’ experience in transactional work, principally in venture capital, M&A and privatization transactions.
 He specializes in corporate law, commercial law, telecoms law and private equity transactions.
 He prepares and supervises international issuances of securities.

 Andrzej represents both domestic and foreign investors, as well as investment and private equity funds.
 He has been repeatedly recognized by The Legal 500, Chambers Europe and Best Lawyers.
-In 2016, The Legal 500 recommends Andrzej in the field of corporate law and M&A, while Chambers Europe recommends him in the field of private equity, corporate and M&A. Andrzej is a member of the International Bar Association.
+In 2017, The Legal 500 recommends Andrzej in the field of corporate law and M&A, and TMT, while Chambers Europe in the field corporate and M&A. Andrzej is a member of the International Bar Association.

 Head of the M&A and Private Equity Practice Areas.